Libraries Research Awards Program

 Will I be required to attend any seminars or present any papers during my visit?

 No. The purpose of this program is to facilitate the conduct of research.
-The only requirements of the award are a brief report at the conclusion of the grant year summarizing your research experience at Columbia.
+The only requirement of the award is a brief report at the conclusion of the grant year summarizing your research experience at Columbia.
 This report will be made publically available online.

 Will Columbia lend me a laptop to use during my visit?

-No. Researchers should bring or purchase whatever tools they will need to omplete their projects.
+No. Researchers should bring or purchase whatever tools they will need while conducting research on their projects.

 Will Columbia provide me with free copying services during my visit?

-No, but the award can be used to defray all expenses associated with your isit.
+No, but the award can be used to defray all expenses associated with your visit.